ursinusgraphics/Modules/_pages/Module14_LocalIllumination/exercise-illumination3.md

 info:
   prev: "./Video3"
   points: 3
   instructions: "Move the code for Phong illumination in the vertex shader over to the fragment shader.
 You should create varying attributes for intersection, normal, and color.
-The TODO items in the vertex and fragment shader give more info."
+The TODO items in the vertex and fragment shader give more info.<p><b>NOTE:</b> There seems to be a bug in the autograder for this one where it marks incorrect code as correct.
+For now, I'm marking all answers wrong, so please upload your vertex and fragment shaders to canvas at <a href = \"https://ursinus.instructure.com/courses/18079/assignments/218389\">this link</a> once you believe it's working properly, and I will grade them manually</p>"
   goals:
     - Explore how to convert Gouraud shading into Phong shading by moving the appropriate code over from the vertex shader to the fragment shader